FriquetLuca/lazy-toolbox/doc/src/client/_UPDATES.md

 New content were added:
 - Add `onEvent`, `onEventAll`, `removeEvent` and `removeEventAll` in `LazyDoc`.

+New patches were introduced:
+- Fixed overloading of some functions for `.ts` ans `.mts` files.

 ### [v0.0.9 - Basic support](#se-vo-o-o)

 New content were added: